-The three rules for safe AWD:
+Three rules for safe AWD:

-- For 10 days after transplanting (or 20 days after direct seeding) the field should be flooded to ensure good crop establishment and to suppress weeds. - Keep the field flooded from 1 week before to 1 week after flowering to avoid any damage to the rice flowers. - For the rest of the season and until 2 weeks before harvest, the water level should never be below 15 cm of the field surface.

-In this periods, the field is flooded with a water layer of 5 cm depth during irrigation.
-And the next irrigation is only done when the ground water level in the field falls below 15 cm of the field surface.
+- For 10 days after transplanting (or 20 days after direct seeding) the field should be flooded to ensure good crop establishment and to suppress weeds. - Keep the field flooded from 1 week before to 1 week after flowering to avoid any damage to the rice flowers. - For the rest of the season and until 2 weeks before harvest, the water level should never be below 15 cm of the soil surface. - In these periods, the field is flooded with a water layer of 5 cm depth during irrigation.
+And the next irrigation is only done when the ground water level in the field falls below 15 cm of the soil surface.

-To see how deep the water level is below ground, you need to install a pipe in the soil (15 cm deep) which allows you to see the water under ground.
+To see how deep the water level is below the soil surface, you need to install a pipe in the soil (15 cm deep) which allows you to see the water under ground.
 If you can not see the water anymore in the pipe, it is time for the next irrigation.